jestjs/jest/website/versioned_docs/version-23.3/ExpectAPI.md

 ### `expect.objectContaining(object)`

 `expect.objectContaining(object)` matches any received object that recursively matches the expected properties.
 That is, the expected object is a **subset** of the received object.
-Therefore, it matches a received object which contains properties that are **not** in the expected object.
+Therefore, it matches a received object which contains properties that **are present** in the expected object.

 Instead of literal property values in the expected object, you can use matchers, `expect.anything()`, and so on.